Week 14 NFL score predictions: A guide to best games, more

 FPI win projection: DEN, 59.5 percent.
 The Broncos enter this game at 6-6 but still have an outside shot at the playoffs, as they are favored in three of their final four games by FPI and have a 12 percent chance to win out (best among the seven 6-6 teams).
 Denver will need to win this one to keep its chances alive though; the Broncos would have a 26 percent chance to make the playoffs with a win and just a 7 percent chance with a loss.

-What to watch for in fantasy: Denver is a bottom-seven defense in terms of both running back rushing yards and yards-per-carry surrendered.
+What to watch for in fantasy: Denver is a bottom-seven defense in terms of both running back rushing yards and yards per carry surrendered.
 Jeff Wilson Jr. will be filling in for Matt Breida this week and is a massive value.
 Read more.

 In case you missed it: RB Lindsay powering Broncos' playoff run ...
 Without CB Harris, Broncos will again turn to a rookie ...
 Your move, Raiders: 49ers jump to lead in race for top draft pick ...
 TE Kittle an emerging star regardless of who is at quarterback ...
 Without CB Harris and WR Sanders, Broncos must lean on youth